PeiMeiLee/NYC_CitywideMobilitySurvey_2019/README.md

 - Survey data collected and preprocessed by a consulting company RSG
 - Data source: [nyc.gov](https://www.nyc.gov/html/dot/html/about/citywide-mobility-survey.shtml)

-The dataset comprises of five tables
+The dataset comprises of the following five tables:
 * Trips
 * Household
 * Vehicle